PowerShellMafia/PowerSploit/README.md

 #### `Invoke-ReverseDnsLookup`

 Scans an IP address range for DNS PTR records.
 This script is useful for performing DNS reconnaissance prior to conducting an authorized penetration test.

+#### `PowerView`

+PowerView is series of functions that performs network and Windows domain enumeration and exploitation.

 ## Recon\Dictionaries